charlesneimog/py4pd/README.md

 * Go to [Docs](https://www.charlesneimog.com/py4pd).

+## For Developers

+Just one thing, the development of this object occurs in de `develop` branch, the main branch corresponds to the last release available in `Deken`.

 ## Building from Source

 * To build from the source code, you can follow the steps: [Compiling from Source Code.](https://github.com/charlesneimog/py4pd/blob/master/resources/BUILD.md).